Cuisine of the Southern United States: Pork and ham

 Pork is an integral part of the cuisine.
 Stuffed ham is served in Southern Maryland.
-A traditional holiday get-together featuring whole hog barbecue is known in Virginia and the Carolinas as a "pig pickin'".
+A traditional holiday get-together featuring whole hog barbecue is known in Virginia and the Carolinas and involves pit-smoking a hog.
+In much of the South, whole hogs are grilled as part of a "pig pickin'".

 Green beans are often flavored with bacon and salt pork, turnip greens are stewed with pork and served with vinegar, ham biscuits (biscuits cut in half with slices of salt ham served between the halves) often accompany breakfast, and ham with red-eye gravy or country gravy is a common dinner dish.

 Country ham, a heavily salt-cured ham, is common across the Southern United States, with the most well-known being the Virginia-originating Smithfield ham.

+Pig feet, often called trotters, are perhaps less common because they are considered a southern delicacy, but can be prepared in a variety of ways.
+They are most often either pickled in white vinegar or braised in a mixture of sweet and smoky flavors, but can also be deep-fried, grilled, and stewed.
+They are usually served among other soul dishes such as yams, cornbread, and collard greens.

 Vegetables

-Southern meals sometimes consist only of vegetables, with a little meat (especially salt pork) used in cooking but with no meat dish served.
-"Beans and greens"—white or brown beans served alongside a "mess" of greens stewed with a little bacon—is a traditional meal in many parts of the South.
-(Turnip greens are the typical greens for such a meal; they're cooked with some diced turnip and a piece of fatback.)
+Southern meals sometimes consist only of vegetables, with meat (especially salt pork) used for flavoring in cooking but with no meat dish served.
+"Beans and greens"—white or brown beans served alongside greens stewed with a small amount of bacon—is a traditional meal in many parts of the South.
+Turnip greens are the typical greens for such a meal, frequently cooked with some diced turnip and a piece of fatback.

 Other low-meat Southern meals include beans and cornbread—the beans being pinto beans stewed with ham or bacon—and Hoppin' John (black-eyed peas, rice, onions, red or green pepper, and bacon).